albertattard/connect-to-autonomous-database-from-java-application/README.md

    └── truststore.jks
    ```

-   The path to the folder will be passed to the program to connect with the
+   The path to this directory (`~/Downloads/wallet`) will be passed to the
-   autonomous database.
+   program to connect with the autonomous database.

 ## Commands